netanmangal/cohort-four/projects/project-netan-bundlers.md

 ## Project description

  - Capture and store bundler-related information, such as bundler activities, transaction inclusion/exclusion, fee structures, and order of transactions in the mempool
- - Collaborate with existing bundler projects to understand and research regarding bundler dynamics and it's impact on Ehtereum ecosystem.
+ - Collaborate with existing bundler projects to understand and research regarding bundler dynamics and it's impact on Ethereum ecosystem.

 ## Specification